DHTMLX/docs-suite/docs/list/features.md

 ## How to work with List data

-In this section you may study how to add new data items into List, how to edit, update, or remove the existing ones, how to set focus on an item, and more.
+In this section you may study how to add new data items into List, how to edit, update, or remove the existing ones, how to work with selection functionality, how to set focus on an item, and more.

 ### Editing/adding/removing items